 Muscles Emphasized on Close Grip Bench Press (Triceps, Upper Pecs)

 A narrower grip alters the path of the bar with the end of the bar path being below the sternum which is a slightly lower position than that of the conventional bench press.
-Close grip bench press is an excellent triceps exercise to incorporate for those wondering why won’t my arms grow since they have a superior triceps activation.
+The close grip bench press is a great triceps exercise to include for those curious about the reason why their arms won’t grow, as it provides superior triceps activation.

 In addition the muscles emphasized, these muscles are also used to complete the movement: